HTTP API

 https://demo.oocsi.net/send/test-http-api

-Now that you know how to create URLs that send data to OOCSI when they are opened in a browser, you can make QR codes of these URLs and let people scan them.
+Now that you know how to create URLs that send data to OOCSI when they are opened in a browser, you can make QR codes of these URLs and let people scan them and easily onboard them onto the OOCSI network.

 Identifying users with cookies